More "Senior" (F1)

 World Championship at Harringay, which was just one

-of the occasions he got into a real ding-dong with Ellis
+of the frequent occasions he got into a ding-dong with Ellis

 Ford.
 Arthur

-also tangled with one of the Cayzers (John) at Brandon, getting
+also tangled with one of the Cayzers (John) at Brandon, which got

-them both suspensions, and Charles Ochiltree even wrote about
+them both suspended, and Charles Ochiltree even wrote about

 it in